Home For Fiction – Blog

 Where to Get

 A Less Disturbing Form of Reality is not available for sale or a free download.
-But you can get it from my Patreon shop – it’s also available for download to all paying patrons.
+In the unlikely case you want to read it, email me.